Understanding the Difference in Health Claims

 Impact on Healthcare Professionals and Experts

 Healthcare professionals and experts often rely on FDA-approved information to make treatment decisions.
 For such stakeholders, the rigor of FDA approval means confidence in the safety and efficacy of a drug or medical treatment.
-Anecdotal evidence raises questions of reliability and trust, potentially influencing treatment effects due to variability and lack of regulation.
+However, due to variability and lack of regulation, anecdotal evidence raises questions of reliability and trust, potentially influencing treatment effects.

 Manufacturers and Industry Perspective

 Drug and biopharma manufacturers view FDA approval as a critical milestone in drug development, often indicative of a product’s quality and regulatory compliance.
-Anecdotal evidence, while sometimes a contributing factor to drug discovery, represents a challenge in aligning with the stringent standards of scientific evidence required for approval.
+While anecdotal evidence can sometimes contribute to drug discovery, it represents a challenge in aligning with the stringent standards of scientific evidence required for approval.

 Manufacturers are keenly aware that FDA engagement and meeting regulatory standards are essential for the success of any biological product.
-There’s also the potential impact of the 21st Century Cures Act, which introduced more flexibility in the consideration of real-world evidence, possibly affecting future regulatory decisions.
+The 21st Century Cures Act, which introduced more flexibility in the consideration of real-world evidence, could possibly affect future regulatory decisions.

 Patients and Public Perspective